Research management: Grant acquisition and management 1600-SZD-ZBN-PG

 Description of requirements related to participation in classes, including the permitted number of explained absences: The course consists of three 4-hour workshops.
 Attendance at each of the three workshops is required.
 In exceptional circumstances, it is possible to make up an absence in another workshop group, provided that places are available.
 Lecturers are not responsible for lack of places in workshops for people outside the given group.

-Principles for passing the classes and the subject (including resit session): The course is passed on the basis of: attendance, class activity and a final test.
+Principles for passing the classes and the subject (including resit session): The course is passed on the basis of: attendance, active participation in classes focused on preparing elements of a grant application, and a final test.

 Methods for the verification of learning outcomes: class activity and final test